-The new user interface (UI) reduces visual complexity, provides easy access to essential features, and progressively discloses complex functionality as needed – resulting in a cleaner look and feel.
+The new user interface (UI) is a new redesigned look of PyCharm.
+It has been created to reduce visual complexity, provide easy access to essential features, and progressively disclose complex functionality as needed – resulting in a cleaner look and feel.

 Among the key changes are the simplified main toolbar, new tool window layout, new themes, and updated icons.